 This funding was used towards the employment of 2 classroom assistants as follows:

 - 10 hours per week to support children with literacy and mathematical activities, enabling them to develop concepts in these 2 areas.

 - Support is also provided to a child to work on speech / sound pronunciation and also model social skills.
-This support will enable to the child to socially interact appropriately and improve personal development.
+This support will enable the child to socially interact appropriately and improve personal development.

 - 5 hours per week to support another child with mathematical activities, to enable them to establish solid foundations with place value and number operations.